 Live electrical parts are dangerous.
 Contact with them can cause death, serious injury or material damage.

-Before performing any maintenance work on the external fan, disconnect it from the mains, particularly before opening the terminal box.
-Make sure that the device cannot be switched back on.
+- Before carrying out any maintenance work on the external fan, disconnect it from the mains, particularly before opening the terminal box. - Make sure that the device cannot be switched back on.

 Servicing the external fan